secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/gitlab-ireland-ltd/index.html.md

  * The decision as to whether the relevant person is in need of full-time care and attention will be made by a Deciding Officer or Appeals Officer of the Dept. of Employment Affairs and Social Protection based on information provided by the person's general medical practitioner and assessment by the Department's medical advisor.
 * Leave may be taken in one continuous period of 104 weeks, or in several periods that amount to no more than 104 weeks.
 * The minimum period of Carer’s Leave you can take is 13 weeks.
 If Carer’s Leave is taken in more than one period, there must be at least 6 weeks in between each period.
-* You must submit written notice to Total Rewards (total-rewards@gitlab.com) of your intention to take Carer's Leave at least 6 weeks before the leave begins.
+* You must submit written notice to the Absence Management team at `leaves@gitlab.com` of your intention to take Carer's Leave at least 6 weeks before the leave begins.
 Written notice must include the following details:
     1. The date on which you intend to commence the leave
     1. The duration of the leave
     1. The manner in which you propose to take the leave